matn7/Google-Platform-Notes/flashcard/Microservices.md

 via the Bus.
 The Monitor library allows push notifications from popular code repository providers such as GitHub, GitLab, and Bitbucket.
 You can configure webhooks in these services to automatically send a POST request to the Config Service after each new push to the configuration repository.
 Below are steps to follow:
-1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside 'pom.xml' of the individual microservices like accounts, loans, cards, and Config Server to expose the '/busrefresh' endpoint.
+1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside **pom.xml** of the individual microservices like accounts, loans, cards, and Config Server to expose the '/busrefresh' endpoint.
 2. Enable '/busrefresh' API: The Spring Boot Actuator library provides a configuration endpoint called "/actuator/busrefresh" that can trigger a refresh event.
-By default, this endpoint is not exposed, so you need to explicitly enable it in 'application.yaml' file.
+By default, this endpoint is not exposed, so you need to explicitly enable it in **application.yaml** file.
     ```yaml
     management:
       endpoints: